Breningmeyer History, Family Crest & Coats of Arms

 Early Notables of the Breningmeyer family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Breningmeyer Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Breningmeyer Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Breningmeyer family to the New World and Oceana
+Migration of the Breningmeyer family

 Many Germans emigrated across the Atlantic to seek better lives in North America.
 This great migration began in the middle of the 17th century and continued into the 20th century.
 Resettlement was particularly attractive to those from Westphalia as a means of escape from poverty and religious persecution.
 For many Westphalian farmers, the chance to own one's own land was also a major incentive.
 The process of the widespread colonization of the United States began in 1650, when many immigrants from Germany settled in pockets in Pennsylvania, Texas, New York, Illinois, and California.
 In Canada, German settlements centered around Ontario and the Prairie provinces.
 Among them: Hans Jacob Breninger, who came to Philadelphia in 1733.
 Gustav Brenning came to Philadelphia in 1868.
 Christian Brenninger came to Philadelphia in 1852.